pranavanand24/Foundational-Problem-Solving/README.md

 # Python Problem Solving
-Python Problem solving Questions from Beginner to advanced
+Python Problem solving Questions from Beginner to Mid-Range

 Python is interpreted object-oriented language.
 It is also referred to as a high-level programming language.
 It is designed by Guido Van Rossum.